MoustaphaBazzoun/ans-wrapper/README.md

 ## ans-wrapper

-Small Python wrapper around the ANS (Agência Nacional de Saúde Suplementar) open data portal to help download and work with datasets.
-For now, the focus is on financial statements ("demonstrações contábeis").
-The beneficiaries ("beneficiários") module is a work in progress.
+ans-wrapper is a lightweight Python library that simplifies access to public healthcare datasets from the Agência Nacional de Saúde Suplementar (ANS).

+It abstracts away the manual process of having to navigate ANS’s FTP-like directories, download gigabytes of CSV files and manualy clean, filter and merger them into one single dataset, allowing you to do all of this with a single line of code.

 ### What this provides today

-- **Demonstrações Contábeis**: download quarterly financial statements for Brazilian health plan operators directly from ANS, optionally filter by operator `REG_ANS` code(s), and receive a combined `pandas.DataFrame`.
+- **Demonstrações Contábeis**: fetch quarterly financial statements of Brazilian health plan operators directly from ANS as a `pandas.DataFrame`.

-- Files are downloaded from the official ANS FTP and extracted locally.
+- **Beneficiários**: fetch granular monthly beneficiary datasets across Brazilian states.

 ### Installation